syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 End Sub

 ''' <summary>
-''' Gets or Sets to specifies the datagrid.
+''' Gets or sets to specify the datagrid.
 ''' </summary>
 Protected Property DataGrid() As SfDataGrid

 ''' <summary>
-''' Gets the Sparkline control used to draw the SparkLine.
+''' Gets the sparkline control used to draw the sparkline.
 ''' </summary>
 Protected Property Sparkline() As SparkLine

 '''<summary>
-'''Renders the line type Sparkline.
+'''Renders the line type sparkline.
 '''</summary>
 '''<param name="graphics">The <see cref="System.Windows.Forms.PaintEventArgs"/> instance containing the event data.</param>
 '''<param name="sparkline">The Sparkline.</param>